iwoca/django-deep-collector/README.rst

     >>> EXCLUDE_RELATED_FIELDS = {
             'auth.user': ['session_set']
         }

-On User model, we don't want to collect sessions that are associated to this user, so we put the exact accessor name we have to use to get these session, 'session_set', to exclude it from collecting.
+On User model, we don't want to collect sessions that are associated to this user, so we put the exact accessor name we have to use to get these sessions, 'session_set', to exclude them from collection.

 Miscellaneous